All Orgasms Are the Same, But Different

 In both men and women, orgasm involves contractions of the pelvic floor muscles that run between the legs forming a figure-eight around the genitals and anus.
 With sufficient erotic arousal, these muscles suddenly experience a series of rapid, wavelike contractions, usually four to ten contractions separated by less than a second.
 One full set of contractions equals one orgasm.
 In addition, most orgasms include involuntary movement of the hips, chest, head, and/or limbs.

 In women, the muscle contractions of orgasms are usually, but not always, visible as contractions of the anal sphincter and the vaginal opening.
-In some women, orgasm also releases fluid (female ejaculation), from the glands the surround the urethra (paraurethral glands, e.g. Skene's glands).
+In some women, orgasm also releases fluid (female ejaculation), from the glands that surround the urethra (paraurethral glands, e.g. Skene's glands).
 Most women who ejaculate release a teaspoon or less, but some release considerably more.
 This fluid is not urine.
 It's more like men's prostatic fluid.
-Most women can have only one orgasm per interlude, but some (it's not exactly clear how many but a small minority) can have two or more in rapid succession (multiple orgasm).
+Most women can have only one orgasm per interlude, but some (it's not exactly clear how many but a small minority) can have two or more in rapid succession (multiple orgasms).

-In men, orgasm typically includes ejaculation of semen.
+In men, orgasm typically includes the ejaculation of semen.
 However, different nerves control orgasm and ejaculation.
 It's possible to have an orgasm without ejaculating (dry ejaculation), usually the result of spinal cord injury or prostate surgery.
-It's also possible for men to ejaculate without experiencing orgasm (numb come), often because of alcohol intoxication or feeling turned off by the woman or the sex.
+It's also possible for men to ejaculate without experiencing orgasm, often because of alcohol intoxication or feeling turned off by the woman or the sex.
 I've never seen any credible reports of men having multiple orgasms as some women do, but men in their teens and twenties can often raise new erections shortly after orgasm and come again in less than an hour.
 However, as men age, the time between orgasm and the possibility of a new erection (refractory period) grows longer and may take many hours.

 All orgasms result from serial contractions of the pelvic floor muscles.
 Physiologically, all orgasms are the same.
 Then why the distinctions among the clitoral, vaginal, and G-spot varieties?

-I respect much of what Freud had to say, but when it comes to sexuality, ol' Siggy was sadly misinformed.
+I respect much of what Freud had to say, but when it comes to sexuality, he was sadly misinformed.
 In his view, clitoral orgasms were the province of emotionally immature women.
 Mature women had vaginal orgasms.
 If Freud is right, then only 25 percent of women are mature because only 25 percent of women are reliably orgasmic from intercourse alone.
 Women's pleasure organ is the clitoris.
 A great deal of research shows that 75 percent of women need direct clitoral caresses to experience orgasm.

-But no matter which orgasm a woman has--clitoral, vaginal, or G-spot--physiologically, all orgasms are the same.
+But no matter which orgasm a woman has—clitoral, vaginal, or G-spot—physiologically, all orgasms are the same.
 So why do they feel different?